davischw/frr/doc/user/pim.rst

 .. clicmd:: ip pim join-prune-interval (60-600)

    Modify the join/prune interval that pim uses to the new value.
 Time is specified in seconds.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
+This command is NOT vrf aware but can also be set on a per-interface level.
+The default time is 60 seconds.
+If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.

 .. clicmd:: ip pim keep-alive-timer (31-60000)